EHWatson/get-into-teaching-prototype/content/steps-to-become-a-teacher/index.md

 To study for ITT, you’ll need:

   - grade 4 (C) or above in English and maths GCSE
-  - grade 4 (C) or above in GCSE science if you want to teach primary
+  - science GCSE grade 4 (C) or above, if you want to teach at primary school

 If you do not have GCSEs in English, maths and science, you’ll need to show that you have an equivalent level of education.